Skip to main content

 University policies are applicable to all members of the university, unless the specific policy states otherwise.

-(E) Role of responsible official
+(E) Role of the responsible official

 The responsible official shall administer the policy.
 Each of the respective vice presidents and the provost shall assign a responsible official to all existing policies within their area of operations and to any newly generated policies.
-If no responsible official has been assigned, the vice president for that area of operation shall be deemed to be the responsible official.
+If no responsible official has been assigned, the provost or vice president for that area of operation shall be deemed to be the responsible official.
 The responsible official also ensures that the policy is submitted and published in the required format.
-See paragraph (F) of this rule.
+See paragraph (F) of this policy.

 (F) Policy format